openpowerquality/docusaurus/docs/deploy-docker.md

 ## Overview

 We utilize [Docker](https://www.docker.com/) to containerize each of our services into easy-to-deploy bundles.
-In combination with [Docker Compose](https://docs.docker.com/compose/), the task of deploying and running a new OPQ Cloud instance has become a greatly simplified process.
+In combination with [Docker Compose](https://docs.docker.com/compose/), the task of deploying and running a new OPQ Cloud instance is a very simple and straight-forward process.

 This guide will be covering three separate concerns:
   1. Deploying a new OPQ Cloud instance on production
   2. Creating new OPQ docker images
   3. Publishing new OPQ docker images

-Since we provide our own [official OPQ releases](https://hub.docker.com/u/openpowerquality) on DockerHub, you are free to skip the image building and publishing process entirely if you are only interested in deploying an official OPQ release.
+Since we provide our own [official OPQ releases](https://hub.docker.com/u/openpowerquality) on DockerHub, you are free to ignore the image building and publishing process entirely if you are only interested in deploying an official OPQ release.

 To illustrate the simplicity of deploying an official OPQ release with Docker, we will discuss that process first.

 Then, we will discuss how to build your own Docker images, as well as how to push them to DockerHub.

+Please refer to the 'Overview of Docker-related files' section near the bottom of the page if you’d like to learn more about all of the Docker-related files that we discuss throughout the documentation.

 Note: We are still in the process of Dockerizing our OPQ services.
 The following lists the Dockerized services and the location of their Docker-related files:
   * View: `opq/view/docker`